Good News: My friend Robert Franklin is running for Oklahoma State Superintendent of Public Instruction.

 We intervened and made our argument that the subsequent year adjustments in state aid do not correct for the prior year underpayments, unless motor vehicle revenues rebound to their previous levels.
 And that was exactly why the District Court ordered the one-time correcting payments.
 I believe the hearing officer understood our argument and that she recommended the Court not take the case.
 That was the result and in June, 2019 the OTC was ordered to make the remaining 12 correcting payments all in FY 2020.

 I expected that the State Department of Education was under the same misunderstanding as were the large school CFO’s about the formula’s effect, but I assumed that if they confronted our analysis with actual data, the tables we had shown the courts, and the algebra that proved there was no automatic correction, then they would understand and would not include the one-time payments when calculating state aid.
-Unfortunately I was wrong.
+Unfortunately, I was wrong.

 My first letter to Superintendent Hofmeister was answered by the Department’s attorney and stated their intent to include the correcting payment made in FY 2019 in calculating aid for FY 2020, which they did.
 I had a year to convince them otherwise before they included the remaining 12 payments when calculating aid for FY 2021.
 I sought help; if they wouldn’t pay attention to me, perhaps they would to someone with credentials.
 I found Matt Hendricks, an applied economist teaching at the University of Tulsa with research interests in public school finance.
 He readily saw how underpayments of the lagging chargeables are not corrected by subsequent year increases in state aid.
 Together with one of his students, we three co-authored an academic article that was published by the Education Finance journal at the University of Oklahoma.